zukunft/zukunft.com/docs/code_functions_all.md

     \-- figure - section for function figure not yet defined that it should be cast in /value/value.php
     \-- value - section for function value not yet defined that it should be base in /value/value.php
     \-- value_link - section for function value_link not yet defined that it should be base in /value/value.php
-    \-- value_edit - section for function value_edit not yet defined that it should be base in /value/value.php
     \-- links_and_measure - section for function links_and_measure is expected to be link in /value/value.php
     \-- with_unit_and_info - section for function with_unit_and_info not yet defined that it should be base in /value/va lue.php
     \-- warning_text - section for function warning_text not yet defined that it should be base in /value/value.php
     \-- name - section for function name is expected to be debug in /value/value.php
-    \-- impact - section for function impact not yet defined that it should be base in /value/value.php
     \-- time_phrase - section for function time_phrase not yet defined that it should be base in /value/value.php
     \-- get_description - section for function get_description is expected to be set and get in /value/value.php
     \-- name_tip - section for function name_tip not yet defined that it should be base in /value/value.php